EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Training and Evaluation Methods

-where $g(\cdot)$ represents the procedure of option extraction and score searching.
 We devise two holistic and detailed question sets, $S_{f}$ and $S_{a}$, that encompass every aspect of image faithfulness and text-image alignment, respectively.
-Consequently, Our metric EvalAlign can be defined by simply summing the scores of the two question sets:
+Consequently, our metric, \textbf{EvalAlign}, can be defined by averaging the scores of the questions in the two sets: